Broadfield House - A New Book

 See also Wikipedia on Broadfield House.

-This beautiful, grade II listed building was refurbished (at huge cost) and opened as Discovery New School in September 2011.
+This beautiful, grade II listed building was refurbished (at a huge cost of £1.9m)) and opened as Discovery New School in September 2011.
 Unfortunately following poor Ofsted reports and alleged management issues the school finally closed its doors in April 2014, so another chapter in the checkered history of this grand old house closes.
 What next ?

-On 19 August 2015 a planning application was registered with Crawley Borough Council for a change of use for Broadfield House from D1 (EDUCATION) to C2 (RESIDENTIAL SCHOOL).
+On 19 August 2015 a planning application was registered with Crawley Borough Council for a change of use for Broadfield House from D1 (EDUCATION) to C2 (RESIDENTIAL SCHOOL), supporting learners struggling with mainstream education.
 The applicant is the TBAP Trust.
 Click here to read more about TBAP.
 Work on the internal changes to the house started in Nov 2015

 See more pictures in our Photo Gallery.
 If you have any information or pictures (old or new) about the house or park, that you would be willing to share on this website, then please contact us.
 Thanks.